Abstract Submission Process

 • Category C: Junior Doctor/Medical Student – Four (4)-minute presentation time + two (2) minute Q&A

-Please note: the above presentation + question/answer times are subject to Organising Committee discretion and subject to change
+Please note: the above presentation + question/answer times are subject to Organising Committee discretion and subject to change.

 Quick Shot Poster